finbourne/lusid-sdk-csharp-preview/sdk/docs/ConfigurationRecipeApi.md

 # **ListConfigurationRecipes**
 > ResourceListOfGetRecipeResponse ListConfigurationRecipes (DateTimeOffset? asAt = null, string filter = null)

-[EXPERIMENTAL] List the set of Configuration Recipes
+[EXPERIMENTAL] ListConfigurationRecipes: List the set of Configuration Recipes

 List the set of configuration recipes at the specified date/time and scope